Public Hearings: How to Participate

 How to Participate

-You can submit written comments in favour of or in opposition to the matter being considered.
-Written submissions should be received by 4:00 p.m. on the date of the public hearing, though submissions received up to the time of the hearing will be accepted.
-All submissions become part of the official record of the hearing.
+You may submit comments in favour of or in opposition to the matter being considered.
+Written comments become part of the official record.

 Mail: